MickeVr/Racing-Car-Katas/plsql/README.md

 ## Folders

-- `src` - Contains the exercise TelemetrySystem:
+- `src` - Contains the exercises :
+  - Leaderboard
   - TelemetrySystem

-- Each directory contains a main and test folder
+- Each exercise directory contains a main and test folder
   - main - Contains the main code
   - test - Contains the corresponding tests